Memories of RXMP

 Denham Film Studios

-Originally owned by Sir Alexander Korda and later the Rank Organisation.
-Later still in the 1960-1970s and in part acted as a Rank Xerox warehouse and administrative centre.
+Originally owned by Sir Alexander Korda and later the Rank Organisation as a film studio.
+During WWII films made by US troops were processed and edited The final commercial film was made in 1952.
+The site was then rented out and part used as a Rank Xerox warehouse and administrative centre.

 1936-05-01 00:00:00